-- Are 75 years old and over
+- are 75 years old or older

-- Have existing kidney problems
+- have existing kidney problems

-- Have stomach bleeding or an ulcer
+- have stomach bleeding or an ulcer

-- Are taking other drugs that increase the risk of bleeding, including aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), and other blood thinners
+- are taking other drugs that increase the risk of bleeding, including aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), and other blood thinners

 Symptoms to Notice